 - Go sightseeing on the mountain and ride Whistler Blackcomb’s Peak 2 Peak Gondola and Cloudraker Skybridge.

 - Get cultural.
-Take a tour at the Squamish Lil’Wat Cultural Centre and learn about the local first nations, and view the impressive collections and beautiful architecture at the Audain Art Museum.
+Take a tour at the Squamish Lil’wat Cultural Centre and learn about the local first nations, and view the impressive collections and beautiful architecture at the Audain Art Museum.

 - Take a tour.
 Get the adrenaline going with a ziplining tour or bungee jump, explore old growth forests on a TreeTrek Canopy Walk, or - for the foodies - eat at Whistler's best restaurants with Whistler Tasting Tours.